MHSPD School Social Worker Career Pathway

 Earning a Master's in Social Work and Pupil Personnel Services Credential through partnership with the San José State University School of Social Work affords access to scholarship and stipend opportunities.

-There are two programs that are eligible: Masters in Social Work with Pupil Personnel Services Credential in Social Work (MSW + PPSC) and
+Students enrolled in Masters in Social Work with Pupil Personnel Services Credential in Social Work (MSW + PPSC) are eligible for a scholarhip that covers tuition fees and/or living expenses.

-AVAILABLE SCHOLARSHIPS:
+AVAILABLE SCHOLARSHIP:

-$59,000 for MSW+PPSC candidates
+- Up to $59,000 for MSW+PPSC candidates

 REQUIREMENTS: